 - Oreo Cookies – You’ll need about 36 cookies for this recipe.
 Do not separate them, you’re using the cream too!
 It’s what will help bind the snowman balls together.
 For a flavor twist, use a different kind of Oreo in your next batch.
 Mint chocolate Oreos are always a good idea.

 - Hazelnut Spread – Most likely you’ll find Nutella to be the most popular.
 It’s a sweet, chocolatey spread made with hazelnuts, cocoa, and sugar (for the most part) and is easily spreadable.
 If you have a homemade version or a different kind you like to use, go for it.
+Use it to make my Nutella Swirl Muffins, too.

 - Cream Cheese – I recommend using cream cheese from a block, rather than from the spreadable container.
 It’ll contain less water and hold its structure better.
 Be sure to bring it to room temperature ahead of time, at least 30 minutes, that way it creams nicely.